AbdallaAlhag/file-upload-platform/README.md

         -> attempted but kinda broke it so left it alone
     - Can't style the iframe document and some files don't work (Not working = microsoft office files)
         - docs not working: https://stackoverflow.com/questions/27957766/how-do-i-render-a-word-document-doc-docx-in-the-browser-using-javascript
+        -> implemented solution above but doesn't work on local host and have to test when deployed.
+The pro is that it doesn't download and shows can't preview except when you click on the action button to preview. = better.

 # Realization:
     - Didn't use the queries file and wrote my queries in the controller, might be useful to split it